graarh/rpc-php-framework-gearman/README.md

 Computation cloud framework on php
 ==================================

-This is just draft.
-Plan for working version is nov, 12.
+Redis task is working, gearman is not.

 Computation cloud, remote procedure calls, background tasks processing on php using gearman.
 RabbitMQ, Memcached, Redis support is in the roadmap.